KlaBier/klabier.github.io/_posts/2025-02-02-LCW-step-by-step.md

 Figure 5: Logic App has it's own Service Principal {:.figcaption}

-For our example, it is sufficient to assign the Directory Reader role.
+For our example, it is sufficient to assign the Directory Reader Role to the Service Principal.

 Depending on the actions performed by the Logic App, additional permissions may be required, as the workflow runs in the context of the service principal.